WorkingOnTheName/portfolio/readme.md

 #save and exit with ctrl+c, y, enter
 sudo service postgresql restart
 ```
-### 13. Open port for postgres on VM using UFW (uncomplicated fire wall) and create postgres firewall rule on google cloud
+13. Open port for postgres on VM using UFW (uncomplicated fire wall) and create postgres firewall rule on google cloud

-### 14. Create Postgres Database and populate it with tables
+14. Create Postgres Database and populate it with tables

-I wont show all of the SQL Queries I ran in my code, but I will paste one piece
+I wont show all of the SQL queries I ran in my code, but I will paste one piece
 that I used to calculate high risk customers.

 ```sh